 Start at the top

 As with any culture change, the change has to come from the top if it’s truly to take hold and be effective.
-The leadership within your organization needs to understand what DevOps means, and they need to help drive the change within your culture.
+The leadership within your organization needs to understand what it means, and they need to help drive the change within your culture.
 You cannot just merge your development and operations teams and leave them to figure out how to work together.
 Both teams need to be reminded of their value first.
-Then, a clear strategy for transforming workflows and assigning ownership needs to be laid out.
+Then, a clear strategy for transforming workflows and assigning ownership needs to be laid out, which is where DevOps consulting can help.

 Foster a collaborative environment